Centers of Gravity Calculator

 • For a basic Center of Gravity analysis you only need to enter customer locations and demand.

-• For an advanced Center of Gravity analysis you may add predefined warehouses, constrain their capacity and move range, constrain customer assignment to a specific warehouse or subset of warehouses, group customers for single‑sourcing, add suppliers with auto-generated flows, run sensitivity analyses, ...
+• You can add predefined warehouses, constrain their capacity and move range, constrain customer assignment to a specific warehouse or subset of warehouses, group customers for single‑sourcing, add suppliers with auto-generated flows, run sensitivity analyses, ...

 We have been using Centers of Gravity Calculator for years.
 It is better fit for purpose than the other tools we use(d) for this and we like the way Stelling Consulting is constantly improving the tool to make it even better.